TiManGames/AmnesiaTheDarkDescent/README.md

 This is a fork of the Amnesia the Dark Descent repository from FrictionalGames.
 We will mostly play with different parts of the engine and perhaps even fix some bugs :)

-## Project Overview
 The game is built from two separate solutions: The HPL2 Engine and the game itself.

 ## Prerequisites

 - A copy of Amnesia: the Dark Descent (For playing the game)
-- Visual Studio 2010 (For compiling the engine)
+- Visual Studio 2010 (Windows, for compiling the engine)
-- Visual Studio 2017 (For compiling the game)
+- Visual Studio 2017 (Windows, for compiling the game)
-- CMake
+- CMake, Make (Linux, for compiling)

-## Project Overview
+## Project Overview (Windows)
 The game is built from two separate solutions: The engine solution named `HPL2_2010` and the main game solution named `Lux`.
 The project also includes all the different editors and additional tools, such as the Level Editor and the Model Editor.